stevenupton/Marshall-Cavendish-Input-Spectrum/vol1/No05/readme.md

 4. Simple program to guess the password.
 If it's correct, then print O.K

 5. Expenses program to enter all your expenses and subtract them from your income.
 Load  demo july.tap data.

+6. Demonstrates a basic alien game where the alien fires a missile and you have to defend your base using the shields.